einschmidt/hassio-addons/caddy-2/DOCS.md

 Allows you to specify the path to a custom `caddy` binary.
 Defaults to `/share/caddy/caddy` if not specified.

+### Option: `caddy_upgrade`

+Upgrade a custom caddy binary and its plugins during startup.
+Set it to `true` to enable it, `false` otherwise.
+Disabled by default.

+**Note**: The upgrade function applies to custom binaries only.
+Requires a custom Caddy binary of version 2.4 or higher.

+### Option: `caddy_fmt`

+Enables/Disables the function to format or prettify a Caddyfile.
+Set it to `true` to enable it, `false` otherwise.
+Disabled by default.

+**Note**: The format function requires a Caddyfile in a writable folder.
+In case the file is not writable, the result is printed to the log.

 ### Option: `args`

 Allows you to specify additional Caddy 2 command line arguments.